Home » Soups, Stews & Chili » Best Vegan Guinness Irish Stew

 Ingredients

-- 3 teaspoon olive oil divided extra virgin
+• 3 tsp olive oil divided extra virgin

-- 4 tablespoon corn starch mix with small amount cold water
+• 4 tbsp corn starch mix with small amount cold water

 Instructions

-- Heat 1 teaspoon olive oil in large fry pan.
+• Heat 1 tsp olive oil in large fry pan.
 Add bay leaf and allow to gently simmer just until fragrant.
 Toss aside.

-- Heat 1 teaspoon of olive oil in same pan you cooked the onions and garlic in.
+• Heat 1 tsp of olive oil in same pan you cooked the onions and garlic in.
 Add jackfruit, a pinch of sea salt and pepper and brown over high heat.
 You want the jackfruit to be a little crispy on the edges.
 Transfer to stock pot when well done.

-- Heat another teaspoon of olive oil in same fry pan you cooked everything else in.
+• Heat another tsp of olive oil in same fry pan you cooked everything else in.
 Add celery, carrots and rosemary to pan and saute over medium heat for about 5 minutes.

 Notes

-- The Guinness beer makes this dish.
+• The Guinness beer makes this dish.
 There is really no substitute.
-If you're absolutely against adding it to your food, try adding 4 tablespoon of vegan Worcestershire sauce.
+If you’re absolutely against adding it to your food, try adding 4 tbsp of vegan Worcestershire sauce.

 Great recipe!
 My family requests it often.
 One note: You don’t say when to put in the tarragon and tomato paste.